 Have you wanted to learn how to start knitting, but never knew where to begin?

-Then this is the eBook that you’ve been waiting for!
-The experts at Knitting Daily put together this guide on knitting for beginners, just for people like you wanting to learn how to knit.
+Then this is the free eBook that you’ve been waiting for!
+The experts at Knitting Daily put together this guide on knitting for beginners, for people like you wanting to learn how to knit.
 You’ll feel as if an expert is knitting with you every step of the way.

 1: How to Cast On Knitting